 To be co-dependent means that your identity is closely connected to someone else.

 Your actions are motivated by doing things for them, even if it comes at a cost to yourself.
-In a romantic relationship, being co-dependent will cause you to do things that don’t align with what’s right for you in order to please your partner.
+In a romantic relationship, being co-dependent will cause you to do things that don’t align with what’s right for you to please your partner.

 But not only can co-dependency interfere with romantic relationships; it can also impact your friendships, professional relationships, and more.